-If you are a public safety officer, as defined by Labor Code Section 4850, you will be paid full salary while unable to work in lieu of Temporary Disability and the salary supplement for a maximum of one year (260 paid days).
+If you are a public safety officer, as defined by Labor Code Section 4850, you will be paid full salary while unable to work in lieu of Temporary Disability for one cumulative year which equals a maximum of 260 workdays or 2,080 hours.
+The 2080 hours includes time used for medical appointments/treatment/therapy.

 If you continue to be temporarily disabled for more than one cumulative year, you will be paid Temporary Disability benefits (to the maximum rate) until the benefit terminates by law.
-Eligible 4850 employees may supplement the Temporary Disability benefits with accrued leaves, excluding sick leave, up to 100% of gross salary.
+Eligible 4850 employees may supplement the Temporary Disability benefits with accrued leaves, including sick leave, up to 75% of gross salary (Please refer to your MOU for the details).